Waiouru: Waiouru Airfield

 The Royal New Zealand Air Force uses the sealed Waiouru Airfield (ICAO code NZRU) to the west of the camp for practice landings of C-130 Hercules transport aircraft, and Jameson Field inside the camp for NH-90 and A-109 helicopters.

 HMNZS Irirangi

 This Radio Intercept Station 2 km south of Waiouru was run by the Royal New Zealand Navy during WWII as Waiouru W/T Station, and from 1951 as HMNZS Irirangi.
 (Waters 1956) It has now been replaced as an Intercept Station.

 Climate

-Because of its high altitude and close proximity to Mt Ruapehu, Waiouru's climate is cold throughout the year, unlike other North Island centres, and particularly cold when the wind blows from the mountain.
+Waiouru's climate is mild, with very little temperature variation from month to month throughout the year, but because of its high altitude and close proximity to Mt Ruapehu it is still relatively cool compared to other North Island population centres, and can get quite cold at anytime of the year when the wind blows down from the mountain.
 The Desert Road is regularly closed in winter owing to heavy snowfalls.
-Waiouru's climate can be described as continental.
+Waiouru's climate can be described as cool temperate, bordering on sub tropical highland, (Köppen Cfb), very similar to the climate of the much higher latitude Edinburgh, Scotland and Metlakatla, Alaska, but with higher diurnal temperature variation.